 5 Ways to Reduce Retirement Anxiety

-- Identify Your Passions or Create a Bucket List – Do you remember the activities you did before you had children and before you became so busy with life in general?
+1. Identify Your Passions or Create a Bucket List – Do you remember the activities you did before you had children and before you became so busy with life in general?
 A lot of times, your passions go by the wayside and are replaced by helping others, working, and resorting to procrastination techniques like telling yourself: “There is always tomorrow!”.
 Well, tomorrow is here, so write down 3 activities or bucket list items you want to revisit to bring excitement and relaxation into your life.
-This physical stimulation is often a good remedy for stress.
+This physical stimulation is often a good remedy to reduce retirement anxiety.
 Put the activities on your calendar or they will never happen.

-- Consider Volunteering – For those of you who like helping others, volunteering your time in retirement can benefit everyone.
+2. Consider Volunteering – For those of you who like helping others, volunteering your time in retirement can benefit everyone.
 There is something about helping others that can reduce your own retirement anxiety.
 Do you have a particular cause that is important to you such as church, cancer research, or helping under privileged or sick children?
 Don’t have a cause?
 Don’t worry, you can always check out Charity Navigator to help you find one.
-The mental stimulation that comes with helping others can be quite gratifying and is a great way to keep you feeling young.
+The mental stimulation that comes with helping others can be quite gratifying and is a great way to help you reduce retirement anxiety and keep you feeling young.

-- Create a Plan - As they say, failing to plan is planing to fail.
+4. Create a Retirement Plan - As they say, failing to plan is planing to fail.
 Putting a retirement plan in place can help you gain clarity for your future and may reduce your retirement anxiety.
 Surveys show that individuals who put their goals on paper are far more confident about their future than those who don’t.
 A retirement plan can help identify strategies to create income and make your money last for the long term.
 More importantly, it can help you understand how you can afford all of your new activities!
+So, get a retirement plan in place to reduce your retirement anxiety.

 Remember, retirement anxiety is common.
 However, if you take the time to address each of the action items above, you may be able to reduce your retirement anxiety and boost your confidence.
 And that is nothing to stress over!